Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Synthetic and real experiments

 \subsubsection{California reservoirs}

-The California reservoir network consists of approximately $1530$ reservoirs that act as buffer against severe drought conditions and are a major source of water for agricultural use, hydropower generation, and industrial use.
-Water managers of these reservoirs have to assess likelihood of system-wide failure and effectiveness of potential policies.
+The California reservoir network consists of $\approx{1530}$ reservoirs that act as buffers against severe drought conditions and are a major source of water for agricultural use, hydropower generation, and industrial use.
+Water managers of these reservoirs have to assess the likelihood of system-wide failure and the effectiveness of potential policies.
 Due to similarities in hydrological attributes (e.g. altitude, drainage area, spatial location), the reservoir network is highly interconnected.
-Thus, effective reservoir management requires understanding of reservoir interdependencies. \cite{water} used historical data of volumes of the largest 55 reservoirs to obtain an undirected graphical model of the California reservoir network.
-The previous analysis does not provide causal implications, namely how change in management of one reservoir affects the entire system.
-As such, we seek a causal network among the reservoirs.
+Thus, effective reservoir management requires an understanding of reservoir interdependencies. \cite{water} used historical data of volumes of the largest 55 reservoirs to obtain an undirected graphical model of the California reservoir network.
+This previous analysis, however, does not provide causal implications: namely, how change in the management of one reservoir (i.e. an intervention) affects the entire system.
+To that end, we explore the utility of \methName{} for learning causal relationships among the reservoirs.

-We consider the 10 largest reservoirs (with respect to capacity) in California, where daily volume data (downloaded from \url{https://github.com/armeentaeb/WRR-Reservoir}) are available during the period of study (January 2003–December 2015).
+We consider the $10$ largest reservoirs (with respect to capacity) in California, where daily volume data (downloaded from \url{https://github.com/armeentaeb/WRR-Reservoir}) are available during the period of study (January 2003–December 2015).
 Following the preprocessing steps in \cite{water}, we average the data from daily down to 156 monthly observations.
 A seasonal adjustment step is performed to remove predictable seasonal patterns.
 The resulting data was demonstrated in \cite{water} to be well-approximated by a multivariate Gaussian distribution.

-The data naturally be categorized to an observational environment and three interventional environments.
-Specifically, the observational environment is during a normal period (2003-2006, 2010-2012) with no drought conditions, one interventional environment corresponding to an abnormally dry period (2007, 2013) with small changes to management, moderate drought period (2008-2009) with significant changes to management, and a severe drought period (2014-2015) with extreme changes to management.
-We take as training data the periods 2003-2006, 2010 as well as all the interventional data, and take the validation data to be the period 2011-2012 from observational data.
+The reservoir data is not IID as its distribution varies depending on the severity of the drought.
+In particular, during a drought period, a reservoir manager may decide to reduce the outflow of water, and thus effectively decrease the variability in the reservoir volume; this is in contrast to a wet period where more outflow is allowed, as the reservoir is expected to be replenished.
+Based on the intuition described above, we organize our reservoir data into four `environments' or time-blocks based on the severity of the drought conditions: an environment during a normal period (2003-2006, 2010-2012) with no drought conditions, an environment associated to an abnormally dry period (2007, 2013), an environment associated to a moderate drought period (2008-2009), and an environment associated to a severe drought period (2014-2015).